All the Details on Kourtney Kardashian's Gorgeous Engagement Ring From Travis Barker - E! Online

 While love don't cost a thing (at least according to Jennifer Lopez) numerous experts tell E!
 News the engagement ring is at least $300,000.

 A source previously told E!
 News that the rocker bought Kourtney a six-carat ring, which Shannon Delany-Ron, Chief Marketing Officer of JamesAllen.com, estimates cost $300,000.
+Meanwhile, Zaven Ghanimian, CEO of Simon G. Jewelry also values the stunning ring in the mid six figures, thanks to the size of the oval stone and its platinum or white gold solitaire setting.

 However, Ultimate Diamond owner Bill Kung explains that $300,000 is the manufacturer cost, while the retail cost is likely more in the $1 million range.
 He asserts, "I've estimated the size based off of other celebrity rings that I know the size of for a fact because I've sold them."